Tory lie 1: Labour can’t be trusted with the Economy

 All Governments suffered at the hands of the banking crisis, no matter how strong or weak.
 Yet, the UK was one of the quickest to recover.
 In reality, swift action from then PM Gordon Brown prevented the UK banks from collapsing along with some of their American counterparts and other national banks.

-It is worth noting that in the UK, the Conservative Party actually supported further banking deregulation prior to the financial collapse.
+It is worth noting that in the UK, the Conservative Party supported further banking deregulation prior to the financial collapse.